 Building a Base

-You then have to devise some sort of base to mount the gloves on.
-In my case I wanted to mouse the gloves to themselves, so I built a smart base of 4 gloves as shown.
+You then have to devise some form of base to mount the gloves on.
+In my case I wanted to mount the gloves to themselves, so I built a starter base of 4 gloves.
+It could be considered a tiny glove Christmas tree on it’s own, but I like to consider it more of a glove pyramid.

 Building up the Tree